-Walmart likely to announce Flipkart deal before end of this week: sources
+Walmart likely to announce Flipkart deal before end of week: sources

 A third source said Flipkart had scheduled multiple batches of townhall meetings with employees on Friday, sparking chatter within the ranks that a deal is likely imminent.

-Flipkart, Walmart, Alphabet, Tiger Global and Accel did not immediately respond to requests for comment.
+Walmart declined to comment.
+Flipkart, Alphabet, Tiger Global and Accel did not immediately respond to requests for comment.

-Reporting by Sankalp Phartiyal in Mumbai and Nivedita Bhattacharjee in Bengaluru; Additional reporting by Nandita Bose in Chicago; Editing by Euan Rocha and Adrian Croft
+Reporting by Sankalp Phartiyal in Mumbai and Nivedita Bhattacharjee in Bengaluru; Additional reporting by Nandita Bose in New York; Editing by Euan Rocha, Adrian Croft and Leslie Adler